Space-time symmetry and nonreciprocal parametric resonance in mechanical systems: Generalizations to other mechanical systems

 In the presence of dissipation due to friction the Hamiltonian changes to

-where $\gamma$ is a diagonal matrix with the $j^{\mathrm{th}}$ term in the diagonal is the dissipation constant corresponding to the $j^{\mathrm{th}}$ momenta.
-The trace-less matrix,
+where $\gamma$ is a diagonal matrix with the $j^{\mathrm{th}}$ term in the diagonal being the dissipation constant corresponding to the $j^{\mathrm{th}}$ momenta.
+The trace-less matrix

-has the same symmetries as the frictionless Hamiltonian $H(t)$ in \eqnref{eq:timeDependent}.
-That is, $\Tilde H(t)$ is also purely imaginary and it also satisfies the pseudo-Hermiticity condition, $G \Tilde H(t) G^{-1} = \Tilde H^\dagger(t)$, as in \eqnref{eq:symplectic}~\cite{yoshida2019ring}.
-Essentially we converted $H_{\text{d}}(t)$ to a matrix $\Tilde H(t)$ with balanced gain and loss.
+has the same symmetries as the frictionless Hamiltonian $H(t)$ in \eqnref{eq:timeDependent} of the main text.
+That is, $\Tilde H(t)$ is also purely imaginary and it also satisfies the pseudo-Hermiticity condition, $G \Tilde H(t) G^{-1} = \Tilde H^\dagger(t)$, as in \eqnref{eq:symplectic} of the main text~\cite{yoshida2019ring}.
+Essentially, we converted $H_{\text{d}}(t)$ to a matrix $\Tilde H(t)$ with balanced gain and loss.

-For such a transformation to be permissible in a time-dependent system, we have to assume that the dissipation is uniform, i.e., the dissipation coefficient is the same for all oscillators such that $\Tilde H(t) = H_{\text{d}}(t) +\frac{i}{2}\gamma \mathbb{I}_{2n}$.
+However, for such a transformation to be permissible in a time-dependent system, we have to assume that the dissipation is uniform, i.e., the dissipation coefficient is the same for all oscillators such that $\Tilde H(t) = H_{\text{d}}(t) +\frac{i}{2}\gamma \mathbb{I}_{2n}$ where $\gamma$ now denotes a real number.
 In this case, we can transform our coordinates via

-to get as a new equation of motion,
+to get as a new equation of motion